 Fender Player II Stratocasters

-It should come as no surprise that the new Player II Series takes a couple of steps forward from the insanely popular Player Series.
-Rocking Fender’s Modern C neck profile and ultracomfortable rolled fingerboard edges, they’re available in seven gorgeous finishes as either the iconic SSS configuration, loaded with Alnico V Player Series single coils or as an even harder-rocking HSS version loaded with a Player Series Alnico II bridge humbucker and Alnico V single coils in the middle and neck positions.
-There are also left-handed versions as well, so southpaws can get in on the fun of these stage-ready, inspiring instruments.
+It should come as no surprise that the new Fender Player II Series takes a couple of steps forward from the insanely popular Player Series.
+Rocking Fender’s Modern C neck profile and ultra comfortable rolled fingerboard edges, Player II Stratocasters are available in seven gorgeous finishes as either the iconic SSS configuration (loaded with Alnico V Player Series single coils) or as an even harder-rocking HSS version (loaded with a Player Series Alnico II bridge humbucker and Alnico V single coils in the middle and neck positions).
+There are left-handed versions as well, so southpaws can get in on the fun.

 Pictured: Fender Player II Stratocaster with Rosewood Fingerboard in 3-Color Sunburst